frenck/python-ambee/README.md

 ## About

-This is a simple asynchoronous Python client library for the Ambee API.
+This is a simple asynchronous Python client library for the Ambee API.

 Ambee fuses the power of thousands of on-ground sensor data and hundreds of remote imagery from satellites.
 Their state-of-the-art AI and ML techniques with